-At present, we have sufficient cash on hand to complete the filing of this prospectus and meeting our exploration, general and administration expenses for the next twelve months.
-However, we must raise more capital by the summer of 2007 to carry out further exploration programs to maintain our interest in the CARTER 1 claim.
+Our unaudited balance sheet as of August 30, 2007 reflects assets of \$20,451, consisting of cash of \$14,263 and prepaid expense of \$6,188.
+We have total liabilities of \$9,200.
+We do not believe that the cash that we have on hand will be sufficient to meet our exploration, general and administration expenses for the next twelve months.
+We must raise more capital to carry out further exploration programs to maintain our interest in the CARTER 1 claim.
 If we are unable to raise sufficient capital to meet our obligations we could lose our interest in the properties or a portion thereof.
-We intend to pursue financing activities in the spring of 2007.
+We commenced pursuing financing activities in the spring of 2007 but to date have been unable to raise the capital needed to pursue our exploration program.

 The accompanying financial statements have been prepared assuming that we will continue as a going concern.
 As discussed in the notes to the financial statements, we have experienced losses from inception.
 Our financial position and operating results raise substantial doubt about our ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-We lack an operating history and has losses which we expect to continue into the future.
+We lack an operating history and have losses which we expect to continue into the future.

 Based upon current plans, we expect to incur operating losses in future periods.
 This will happen because there are expenses associated with the research and exploration of mineral properties.
 We cannot guarantee that we will be successful in generating revenues in the future.
-Failure to generate revenues may cause usto go out of business
+Failure to generate revenues may cause us to go out of business.